On thin local sets of the Gaussian free field: Examples of ``small'' non-thin local sets.

 We are going to discover progressively and simultaneously the GFF along the four segments from $(1/2, 0)$, $(1, 1/2)$, $(1/2,1)$ and $(0,1/2)$ to the middle point $(1/2, 1/2)$ (see the first image of figure Figure \ref{A}).
 When we have finished, then the unit square is divided into the four squares $S^1, \ldots, S^4$ of side-length $1/2$.
-During this discovery, we can choose a modification of the conditional expectation of the random variable $(\Gamma,1)$ (which is the mean value of $\Gamma$ on $S^\emptyset$ given the discovered values of the GFF in the four segments we have discovered) so that it evolves like a continuous martingale.
-Thus, we can parametrize time in such a way that at time $t$, we have discovered four segments of length $l(t)$ so that this conditional expectation has the law of a Brownian motion $B = B^\emptyset$ at time $t$.
+During this discovery, we can choose a modification of the conditional expectation of the random variable $(\Gamma,1)$, given the discovered values of the GFF in the discovered segments, so that it evolves like a continuous martingale.
+Thus, we can parametrise time in a way such that this conditional expectation has the law of a Brownian motion\footnote{One could show that $B$ is continuous even though it is not needed in the paper.
+To do this one may use the fact that the trace of the field in a line can be seen as a distribution in $\H^{-1}$ (see Section 4.3.2 of \cite{Dub})} $B = B^\emptyset$ stopped at a time $T$.